 Why Hire an Attorney?

-A lawyer can help you navigate Colorado’s child custody laws, identify your goals and use strategic legal techniques to accomplish them.
+A family law attorney can help you navigate Colorado’s child custody laws, identify your goals and use strategic legal techniques to accomplish them.
 Working with the right attorney can make something as emotionally fraught as child custody a smooth, successful and conflict-free process.
 Hiring an attorney is often what’s best for everyone involved in a divorce case, including the children.

 The Law Office of Stephen Vertucci LLC handles family law and divorce cases in Fort Collins, Windsor, Loveland, and the surrounding areas of Northern Colorado.